-The College achieved its ESFA Adult Skills Budget funding allocations for adult students and exceeded allocations for all-age apprentices in 2016/17.
-The College will be funded for the additional apprentices and this income has been included in the 2016/17 financial statements.
-No claw-back of any funding by the ESFA is anticipated relating to the College's 2016/17 performance.
+The College achieved its ESFA Adult Skills Budget funding allocation for adult students and exceeded allocations for all-age apprentices in 2017/18.
+The College will be funded for the additional apprentices and this income has been included in the 2017/18 financial statements.
+No claw-back of any funding by the ESFA is anticipated relating to the College's 2017/18 performance.

 The College fell short of its student enrolment targets for Higher Education and Level 3 adult provision funded by student loans; this resulted in a shortfall of income from these sources.
 This was offset by increased income for High Needs Learners and from tuition fees.
-Realistic budgets for these income sources have been set for 2017/18.
+Challenging but achievable budgets for these income streams have been set for 2018/19.